EndPointCorp/end-point-blog/2023/06/migrating-universal-analytics-ga4.md

 ![Screenshot of Google Analytics GA4 Account enabled](/2023/06/migrating-universal-analytics-ga4/google-analytics-ga4-account-example.jpg)

-We already did several migrations to GA4, for many of our clients that were using Analytics during the past months.
-If you haven’t done it yet and you need any assistance with the process, don’t hesitate to [contact us](https://www.endpointdev.com/contact/)!
+We have done several migrations to GA4 for clients that were using Analytics during the past months.
+If you haven’t done it yet and need any assistance with the process, don’t hesitate to [contact us](https://www.endpointdev.com/contact/)!